-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 All four variations should redirect automatically to the exact same URL.

+If one of these variations does not redirect properly, it can be a sign of similar problems on the wider site.

+Check other URLs, using that variation, to see if it’s a more widespread issue.

-You should test this on a few other pages of your site, and check your site’s .htaccess file to make sure that redirects for these are set up properly.
+You should test a few other pages of your site, and check your site’s .htaccess file to make sure that redirects for these are set up properly.

 Here is how to force https in .htaccess.
 If you do this, verify that every page on your site has SSL capabilities, or your users will get a scary browser warning.